-- State-To enable IPv6 processing and to automatically configure the link-local address when you do not configure the global address, move the State slider to green.
+- Enable IPv6 processing-To enable IPv6 processing and to automatically configure the link-local address when you do not configure the global address, move the State slider to blue.
 The link-local address is generated based on the interface MAC addresses (Modified EUI-64 format).

 Note: Disabling IPv6 does not disable IPv6 processing on an interface that is configured with an explicit IPv6 address or that is enabled for auto configuration.

 - Address Auto Configuration—Check this option to have the address automatically configured.
 IPv6 stateless auto configuration will generate a global IPv6 address only if the link on which the device resides has a router configured to provide IPv6 services, including the advertisement of an IPv6 global prefix for use on the link.
 If IPv6 routing services are not available on the link, you will get a link-local IPv6 address only, which you cannot access outside of the device's immediate network link.
 The link local address is based on the Modified EUI-64 interface ID.